austinsirkin/mc-list-viewer/README.md

 ### Installing

-To install, just copy the file structure to your server, but make sure your directory for the files are /austin.
+To install, just copy the file structure to your server, but make sure your base directory for the files is /austin.

 ## Built With